A Village Called Versailles

 About This Episode

-Outraged, Versailles fought back.
-Residents protested at City Hall and crowded public hearings by the hundreds, making the Vietnamese community’s presence felt in New Orleans for the first time.
+Outraged, the residents of Versailles fought back.
+They protested at City Hall and crowded public hearings by the hundreds, making the Vietnamese community’s presence felt in New Orleans for the first time.
 As elders and youth fought side by side — chanting in English and Vietnamese — Versailles finally won a political voice.